PicnicSupermarket/dbt-score/docs/index.md

 `dbt-score` is a linter for [dbt](https://www.getdbt.com/) metadata.

-dbt allows data practitioners to organize their data in to _models_ and _sources_.
-Those models and sources have metadata associated with them: documentation, tests, types, etc.
+dbt allows data practitioners to organize their data into _models_ and _sources_.
+Those models and sources have metadata associated with them: documentation, tests, types, etc. dbt supports more types of entities, e.g. snapshots, analysis, seeds and more.

 `dbt-score` allows to lint and score this metadata, in order to enforce (or encourage) good practices.
+The dbt entities that `dbt-score` is able to lint (currently) are:

+- Models
+- Sources
+- Snapshots

 ## Example